On Sunday February 22nd we'll be hosting our next Wedding Open Day here at gorgeous Spains Hall in Essex!

 Experienced in managing a team of casual staff including record keeping, rota’s etc.

-A copy of your CV should be sent, along with a covering letter clearly identifying how you fit our Person Specification better than anyone, else should be sent to email@example.com
+A copy of your CV should be sent, along with a covering letter clearly identifying how you fit our Person Specification, to firstname.lastname@example.org

 Any queries please ring us on 01371 811596.